Analysis of Cork-Based Networking: Production

 This is the final episode of the season to air before going on hiatus during the 2014 Winter Olympics in Sochi, Russia; the season then resumed on February 27, 2014.

 The episode features several guest stars, including Nathan Fillion as Greendale's head custodian Bob Waite; Paget Brewster as Debra Chambers, head of the IT department; and Robert Patrick as Waldron, the parking lot head security guard.
 Chang had previously named Nathan Fillion as his "same-sex celebrity crush."

-Cultural references

-Many of the study group members are revealed to be fans of a fantasy series called Bloodlines of Conquest, which seems to parody the series Game of Thrones in its context.
-Other references include a shot of Rick and Morty (an animated show co-created by Dan Harmon) when Abed and Rachel are watching television, the Jim Henson film Labyrinth, as well as Gary Oldman's performance in Léon: The Professional.

-In a nod to the previous episode, when Professor Hickey is watching the news, the ticker at the bottom of the screen reads "Levar Burton and non-celebrity companion captured by pirates in the Gulf of Mexico."

-When Abed explains to Rachel why he has never called her since their first meeting in the fourth season episode "Herstory of Dance," he blames the "gas leak," which is an indirect reference to the mixed fan reception that the fourth season of the series was met with.
-The "gas leak" reference is made numerous times in the fifth season, including in the season premiere episode "Repilot."

 Reception

 Ratings

 The episode hit season lows in viewers, with 3.01 million American viewers watching the episode, and receiving an 18-49 rating/share of 1.1/3.
 The show placed third in its timeslot and tenth for the night.